godaddy-wordpress/block-gallery/readme.txt

 == Frequently Asked Questions ==

 = How do I start using Gutenberg? =
 To get the full experience of the next-generation WordPress block editor, you'll need a Gutenberg-ready WordPress theme, like [Tabor](https://themebeans.com/themes/tabor?utm_medium=block-gallery-lite&utm_source=readme&utm_campaign=readme&utm_content=tabor) or [Stash](https://themebeans.com/themes/stash?utm_medium=block-gallery-lite&utm_source=readme&utm_campaign=readme&utm_content=stash).
 Then install the [Gutenberg](https://wordpress.org/plugins/gutenberg/) WordPress plugin.
 That's it! 💥

 = What themes work with Block Gallery =
 Most WordPress themes that have baked in Gutenberg support will work with Block Gallery.
 If you’re looking for exceptional themes, check out my theme catalogue at [ThemeBeans](https://themebeans.com?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=block-gallery).

 = Is Block Gallery free? =
 Yes!
 Block Gallery's core features are absolutely free.
-I am working on a a Pro version of Block Gallery, which will include more gallery blocks and enhanced features.
-[Subscribe here](https://wpblockgallery.com?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=subscribe-here) and I'll let you know when it's ready.

 = Where can I ask for help? =
 Please reach out via the official [support forum on WordPress.org](https://wordpress.org/support/plugin/block-gallery/).

 == Changelog ==

+= 1.1.7 =
+* New: Add official support for Gutenberg 5.4 and the upcoming WordPress 5.2 release 🎊
+* New: Add support for Gutenberg 5.2+ Focal Point pickers for background images
+* Tweak: Use has_block() to determine whether a $post contains a specific block
+* Tweak: Background opacity value now goes from 0-100%

-= 1.1.6, February 15, 2019 =
+= 1.1.6 =
 * New: Block Gallery now supports WordPress 5.1 and Gutenberg 5.0
 * Tweak: Add Block Gallery color to icons within the block inserter

-= 1.1.5, January 1, 2019 =
+= 1.1.5 =
 * Tweak: Use the MediaUploadCheck component to make sure the current user has upload permissions
 * Fix: Resolve lodash/isEmpty issue with the npm start command [thanks @mtekk]
 * Fix: Resolve issue where image radius styles were not applied to child captions [thanks @wido]

-= 1.1.4, December 12, 2018 =
+= 1.1.4 =
 * New: Add toggles for turning image captions on/off for each block
 * New: Add new "none" Caption Style option
 * New: Add new options for slider autoplay times up to 10 seconds [thanks @batracy]